roots interface

 Methods

-Three root-finding methods currently available through the roots interface are the following:
+Three root-finding contractors currently available through the roots interface are the following:

 • Newton (default);